wmhunt1/Coding-RPG/coding-rpg-react/README.md

 relationships
 add time delay
 tools for skills
-filter items you can sell in a shop depending on shop type Weapon/magic/magic skills based on damage?
-Armor classes (heavy/med/light)none only torso applies Armor skill for on hit
-Protection type for torso has effect on equip for the weak to fire etc Weapon classes (short blade etc) on hit for skill remove skills from basic characters and add to hero for if weapon skills etc are needed Attributes for spell schools/skills
+items you can sell in a shop depending on shop type Protection type for torso has effect on equip for the weak to fire etc Attributes for spell schools/skills
 Time for travel and activies?
 Days?
-Insight or perception skill or
 Skill required for abilities or spells
 Skill checks with failure conditions
-Use spells in spellbound for not combat spells Property
-Dex or str weapons
+Property
-Objective items too for less redundancy
+Objective items too for less redundancy random encounter that forces combat